On to: Culture Stuff | Glossary | Music Stuff | Psychopathy | Introduction | Short Story

 recidivism - humanology: the return to maladaptive behavior, as when a person quits smoking and then starts up again, or when someone stops taking his or her medication and gradually re-manifests the earlier symptoms of the illness. law: the return to criminal behavior, as when someone wins parole only to get arrested again for the same offense.

 [Author/Subject Note: This is, in fact, one of my own criteria in selecting a personal counselor.
 (You may wish to take a peek at Striano, 1987, too.)
 Get the potential psychotherapist in person so you can observe the gestalt of his or her reaction to your inquiry into what self-analysis is.
-Keep in mind now, they may have been trained to suppress their emotional reactions, so as to continue being therapeutic and not convey that they're really horrified and frightened, etc. For instance, they'll respond calmly with an "Oh.", along with a brief head nod after being told the client just gruesomely beat and stabbed someone to death!
+Keep in mind now, they may have been trained to suppress their emotional reactions, so as to continue being therapeutic and not convey that they're really horrified and frightened, etc. For instance, they may respond calmly with an "Oh.", along with a brief head nod after being told the client just gruesomely beat and stabbed someone to death!
 Evasive or self-defensive behavior signifies the person might not do a lot of self-analyzing - leaving possible pathology in place for countertransference reactions to occur.
 On the other hand, someone who falls into it comfortably and offers you a good feeling definition is probably a more acceptable choice.
 I firmly believe that the highly successful psychotherapists are those who study themselves in depth and are aware of their own biases and weaknesses... and do something about them whenever possible!
-Yet, the three articles Davis (1978), Epstein (1977), and Epstein & Feiner (1979), as well as Gorkin (1987) - an entire book - all seem to suggest that countertransference reactions are able to be harnested and used beneficially to further the therapy!]
+Yet, the three articles Davis (1978), Epstein (1977), and Epstein & Feiner (1979), as well as Gorkin (1987) - an entire book - all seem to suggest that countertransference reactions are able to be harnested and used beneficially to further the therapy!
+I totally agree, so long as one's countertransference reactions are recognized as such!]

 separation - to physically or psychically give up a significant person, place or thing which one has previously relied upon for gratification.
 The process typically includes withdrawl or mourning reactions.